slash-dev-random/magic-makefile/project/README.txt

        project be sure to use the TARGET_DIR variable (see examples below).
 When a library that is outside the build system is used, place it in the libs/ directory and use the EXT_LIB_DIR variable (see example below)
-    6. Extra include directories not under the app's directory, whether its a library within the project or an external libary's header file in the libs/ directory.
-(See examples below)
+    5. Library specific compiler flas (I.E. Extra include directories not under the app's directory, whether its a library within the project or an external libary's header file in the libs/ directory.
+See examples below)
-    7. Extra linker flags specific to this build item
+    7. Extra linker flags specific to this build library

 Below are examples of project specs in the make/ folder with different build
 setups: